demisto/content/Packs/DellEMCUnity/README.md

    | `Port Type`| Select the requested forwarding transport protocol (*UDP* or *TCP*).
 5. Click **OK**.

-For additional details regarding remote logging configuration on Unisphere, check [Dell EMC Unisphere](https://www.delltechnologies.com/content/dam/uwaem/images/documentation/en/unity-family/unity-p-security-config-guide/unity_p_security_config_guide_en-us.pdf#logging) formal documentation.
+For additional details regarding remote logging configuration on Unisphere, check the [Dell EMC Unisphere](https://www.delltechnologies.com/content/dam/uwaem/images/documentation/en/unity-family/unity-p-security-config-guide/unity_p_security_config_guide_en-us.pdf#logging) documentation.

 #### Remark:
 - If instead of working with the Unisphere UI, you prefer to configure the remote logging via the the Unisphere CLI (UEMCLI),